Get Started with React Native

 - Install required software for Mobile SDK with React Native.

-The React languages each come with a benign asterisk:
+The standard React Native languages come with a few benign asterisks:

-A popular reason for using React Native is that you don’t have to compile your apps to test changes.
+A popular reason for using React Native is that you don’t have to recompile your apps with Xcode or Gradle to test changes.
 Once you’ve got the app running on a real or virtual device, you just edit and save the code, and then refresh your emulator or simulator to see your changes.

 Although the underlying Facebook framework remains in pre-release mode, Mobile SDK treats React Native as a full SDK citizen.
 You can build React Native apps with our command line tools and use Mobile SDK components such as authentication, SmartStore, and Mobile Sync to create full-fledged Mobile SDK apps.